Could love be solved like a mathematical equation? And if so, what would that change in our relationship with it?

 Important Information for Participants

-The event is open to everyone; however, advance registration is required by February 25.
-The organizers encourage live dialogue, therefore remote participants will not have the opportunity to ask questions.
+The event is open to everyone; however, advance registration is required by 25 February.
+The organizers encourage live dialogue; therefore, remote participants will not be able to ask questions.
 The livestream link will be sent only to registered participants.

 Please note that the event will be held in English.